httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Does Not Support Client Algorithm and Returns an Error

-The client requests a "sha" Digest, the server advises "sha-256" and "sha-512".
+The client requests a "sha" `Digest`, the server advises "sha-256" and "sha-512".

+While {{ex-server-selects-unsupported-algorithm}} shows a server ignoring the digest algorithm requested by the client, that is not the sole possible choice.
+For example, the server is also free to return an error response advertising a list of supported algorithms.

 ~~~ http-message
 GET /items/123 HTTP/1.1